Boston Marathon: 2021: Rescheduled to October

 On October 28, 2020, the B.A.A. announced that the 2021 edition of the marathon would not be held in April; organizers stated that they hoped to stage the event later in the year, possibly in the autumn.
 In late January 2021, organizers announced October 11 as the date for the marathon, contingent upon road races being allowed in Massachusetts at that time.
 In March, organizers announced that the field would be limited to 20,000 runners.
-The race will be the fourth of the five World Marathon Majors held in 2021; all the events in the series are being run in the space of six weeks between late September and early November.
-In 2021, the B.A.A. also offered a virtual alternative to the in person race to be completed anytime between 8-10 October.
+The race was the fourth of the five World Marathon Majors held in 2021; all the events in the series were run in the space of six weeks between late September and early November.
+In 2021, the B.A.A. also offered a virtual alternative to the in-person race to be completed anytime between 8–10 October.

 Race

 Qualifying

 The Boston Marathon is open to runners 18 or older from any nation, but they must meet certain qualifying standards.
 To qualify, a runner must first complete a standard marathon course certified by a national governing body affiliated with the World Athletics within a certain period of time before the date of the desired Boston Marathon (usually within approximately 18 months prior).

 In the 1980s and 1990s, membership in USA Track & Field was required of all runners, but this requirement has been eliminated.

 Qualifying standards for the 2013 race were tightened on February 15, 2011, by five minutes in each age-gender group for marathons run after September 23, 2011.
 Prospective runners in the age range of 18–34 must run a time of no more than 3:00:00 (3 hours) if male, or 3:30:00 (3 hours 30 minutes) if female; the qualifying time is adjusted upward as age increases.
-In addition, the 59-second grace period on qualifying times has been completely eliminated; for example, a 40- to 44-year-old male will no longer qualify with a time of 3:10:01.
+In addition, the 59-second grace period on qualifying times has been eliminated; for example, a 40- to 44-year-old male will no longer qualify with a time of 3:10:01.
 For many marathoners, to qualify for Boston (to "BQ") is a goal and achievement in itself.
+This leads many runners to find intrinsic motivation in qualifying for the elusive marathon by setting the specific, time-based, and difficult goals associated with the age-based time standard.